osrf/gazebo_user_guide/src/started_interfaces.md

 important functionality is put into Gazebo plugins when there is no analogous environment to run that code on the robot.
-For portability to hardware, it is best to keep algorithms (perception, planning, etc.) outside Gazebo and use standard middleware (ROS, Player, etc.) to communicate with simulation.
+For portability to hardware, it is best to keep algorithms (perception, planning, etc.) outside of Gazebo and use standard middleware (ROS, Player, etc.) to communicate with simulation.